-2.9 Configure customer-managed keys for storage

-Configure a customer-managed key for scoped data stored within the compute and data planes, such as:

-- The EBS volumes attached in the customer-managed compute plane - The root S3 bucket associated with a Databricks workspace - The S3 buckets managed or accessed by Unity Catalog

-Databricks requires direct access to this key via an AWS IAM role for ongoing operations, but a customer-managed key helps meet compliance requirements and allows you to revoke access if required.

-For more information on using a customer-managed key (CMK) with Databricks please refer to Customer-managed keys for encryption.

-Serverless compute resources do not use customer-managed keys for EBS storage encryption on compute nodes.
-Disks for serverless compute resources are short-lived and tied to the lifecycle of the serverless workload.
-When compute resources are stopped or scaled down, the VMs and their storage are destroyed.

-2.10 Use Delta Sharing

-Delta Sharing is the first open source approach to data sharing across data, analytics and Al. Customers can share live data across platforms, clouds and regions with strong security and governance.
-Follow the Security Best Practices for Delta Sharing when sharing sensitive data.

-2.11 Configure a Delta Sharing recipient token lifetime

-When enabling Delta Sharing for a metastore, always ensure that recipient tokens are set to expire within a timescale (seconds, minutes, hours or days) that is proportional to the sensitivity of the data that might be shared.

-2.12 Additionally encrypt sensitive data at rest using Advanced Encryption Standard (AES)

-Databricks supports Advanced Encryption Standard (AES) encryption to additionally encrypt columns of sensitive data at rest.
-Customers can use the aes_encrypt and aes_decrypt functions to convert between plaintext and ciphertext, using secrets to securely store the cryptographic keys.
-Additionally encrypting sensitive data at rest adds another layer of protection in the event that the underlying storage account and its encryption keys or cryptography become compromised.

-2.13 Leverage data exfiltration prevention settings within the workspace
+What secu rity practices should I apply to Databricks on AWS?
+Databricks Platform Security Docs ☑ De eploy with SRA onitor with SAT buttoriete Flutionin Security Boes 2.9 Confi igure customer-managed keys for storage ThTh e a customer-managed key for scoped data stored within the EBS volumes attached in the customer-managed computer root S3 bucket associated with a Databricks workspace s3 buckets managed or accessed by Unity Catalog · ks requires direct access to this key via an AWS IAM role for a r-managed key helps meet compliance requirements and all Customer De information on using a customer-managed key (CMK) with I r-managed keys for encryption. eploy with SRA onitor with SAT Databricks please refer to e Serverless compute resources do not use customer-manage encryption on compute nodes.
+Disks for serverless compute and tied to the lifecycle of the serverless workload.
+When con stopped or scaled down, the VMs and their storage are destr resources are short-lived mpute resources are 2.10 Use Delta Sharing can share Security I aring is the first open source approach to data sharing acrose live data across platforms, clouds and regions with strong sometimes.
+Best Practices for Delta Sharing when sharing sensitive data conitor with SAT security and governance.
+Follow the 2.11 Confi igure a Delta Sharing recipient token lifetime timescale be shared Mo onitor with SAT e sensitivity of the data that might itionally encrypt sensitive data at rest using Advanced sensitive between encryptin cs supports Advanced Encryption Standard (AES) encryption data at rest.
+Customers can use the aes_encrypt and aes_c plaintext and ciphertext, using secrets to securely store the ag sensitive data at rest adds another layer of protection in the and its encryption keys or cryptography become compromise decrypt functions to convert cryptographic keys.
+Additionally he event that the underlying storage 2.13 Leve erage data exfiltration prevention settings within the wo rkspace ks workspace admins can leverage a variety of settings that pare simple enable/disable buttons.
+Some of the most import Notebook results download Notebook exporting